 Throughout Africa many people are working to assess the numbers of lions in a variety of areas.
-The most complete study to date showing the lion population in 2012 has recently been published, and you can find the details here.
+The most complete continent wide assessment showing the lion population in 2012 can be found here.

-On this page, throughout 2013 we will bring you the latest news as we get it about the remaining lions in Africa.
+On this page, throughout the year we will bring you the latest news as we get it about the remaining lions in Africa.